Takahiro-Maruki/BMF/README.md

 **Prerequisite**

-The installation of the following is necessary.  gcc and Perl are generally installed in a Linux server, where analysis of high-throughput sequencing data is generally carried out.
+The installation of the following is necessary.  gcc and Perl are generally pre-installed in a Linux server, where analysis of high-throughput sequencing data is generally carried out.

 1. gcc (https://gcc.gnu.org/)